 Now I have the score ready against each name.
 Criteria are whoever gets the maximum score will be declared as the Winner.
 I will sort the numbers from largest to smallest.

 Wow!!!
-We have a winner here and the winner is Ramela who go the highest score when we have applied the RAND function.
+We have a winner here and the winner is Ramela who got the highest score when we have applied the RAND function.

-- RAND & RANDBETWEEN both are volatile function and will slow down the workbook considerably.
+- RAND & RANDBETWEEN both are volatile functions and will slow down the workbook considerably.

 - Both the functions recalculates values when there is any change occurs in the worksheets.

-- By using RAND we can generate random numbers which are greater than 0 but less than 1.
+- By using RAND we can generate random numbers that are greater than 0 but less than 1.

-- Do not keep volatile function in any of the workbooks.
+- Do not keep volatile functions in any of the workbooks.